-Short version: "There are places I'll remember all my life"
+Short read: “There are places I’ll remember all my life”

-The Tuesday and Saturday Beatles "In My Life" walks are just one set in the London Walks popular music gig.
-Our other Beatles walk – The Beatles Magical Mystery Tour – explores a different part of "Beatles London."
-The Magical Mystery Tour goes at 11 am every Sunday.
-The Magical Mystery Tour also goes at 2 pm every Wednesday.
-And, third bite at the cherry, the Magical Mystery Tour also goes at 11 am every Thursday.
-The meeting point for the Beatles Magical Mystery Tour is just outside exit 1 of Tottenham Court RoadTube.
+The Tuesday and Saturday Beatles “In My Life” walks are just one set in the London Walks popular music gig.
+Our other Beatles walk – The Beatles Magical Mystery Tour – explores a different part of “Beatles London.”
+The Magical Mystery Tour goes at 11 am every Sunday (year round).
+The Magical Mystery Tour also goes at 2 pm every Wednesday (summer season only).
+And, third bite at the cherry, the Magical Mystery Tour also goes at 11 am every Thursday (year round).
+The meeting point for the Beatles Magical Mystery Tour is just outside exit 1 of Tottenham Court RoadTube. *In our Summer season

 “RICHARD Porter is the smartest man in Britain – at least when it comes to The Beatles.
 In reality, considering the Sixties pop scene was a hotbed of sex and psychedelic drugs, he probably knows more about The Beatles than the remaining members of the Fab Four can remember themselves.”
 Brian Crisp National Travel Editor, Escape